A film about Northwest hip-hop from 2005

 “Local producers like Vitamin D and Jake One are my favorites,” MacLeod explains, “but I decided to pay my respects to them by doing something totally different.”

 Here’s another take:

 Search For The Cure is the second album from Cancer Rising, and it picks up where their debut album, Sippin’ Music left off two years earlier.
 The group gives you more of that raw NW hip hop, and at the same time unabashedly continues its explorations into rock and roll.
 “Pocket Check” and “Run” are two high-energy examples of their signature sound, exploding with power moments and pure fun.
 Judas and Gatsby both reveal very personal self-observations in slower tracks like “Mama’s Ashes,” “Time And Place,” and the album’s title track, with emotional confessions and therapeutic breakthroughs happening right in front of us.
 “Play It Again” and “Dedicated” each has a carefree, effortless quality with a sprinkle of summertime and rap block-party nostalgia.
 The album’s finest moments come courtesy of “Stand Up” and the sleeper hit, “Scenery.”
 “Stand Up” bounces with peppy keys and horns, punctuated by the intelligent wordplay of these two talented emcees.
 “Scenery” could easily be one of the top hip-hop/rap tracks to ever come from Seattle.
-It’s the definition of feel-good music, a warm glow that you can feel in your soul.
+It’s the definition of feel-good music, a warm glow that you can sense in your soul.
 Search For The Cure is fully grown-up and Cancer Rising deserved all the praise they received for this now-classic album.
 (Written by Novocaine132.)